By Audley Namibia specialist Kelly

 Although the rooms at the lodge are very spacious and beautifully styled, it's a busy place with over 100 rooms, so service is less personal.
 However, it’s a small compromise to make in return for the incredible wildlife viewing opportunities here.

-See rehabilitated cheetah in the Central Highlands
+See rehabilitated leopard in the Central Highlands

 Practicalities for self-driving in Namibia